treasure-data/td-client-java/README.md

    }
 }

-// Submit a new Presto query
-String jobId = client.submit(TDJobRequest.newPrestoQuery("sample_datasets", "select count(1) from www_access"));
+// Submit a new Presto query (for Hive, use TDJobReqult.newHiveQuery) String jobId = client.submit(TDJobRequest.newPrestoQuery("sample_datasets", "select count(1) from www_access"));

 // Wait until the query finishes